ryandejaegher/hugo-starter/content/articles/fix-the-most-common-design-mistake-on-squarespace.md

 * **3em = 48px**
 * etc.

-The benefit of using EMs for controlling the text is that creates a relationship between the font-size and the text-width.
+The benefit of using EMs for controlling the text width is that creates a relationship between the font-size and the text-width.

 So if the font-size changes the text width will change as well.